-All Physics graduate students, M.Sc. and Ph.D. are required to take the Physics Graduate Seminar Course, a Milestone, offered during each Fall and Winter terms of the program.
+All Physics graduate M.Sc. students and Ph.D. students in the first two-years of study are required to take the Physics Graduate Seminar Course, a Milestone, offered during each Fall and Winter terms of the program.
 Each student needs to give one talk a year on the progress of his/her research project.

 The Physics core graduate courses (half courses) are:

 - Classical Electrodynamics [Physics 9302]

 - Statistical Physics [Physics 9404]

 Graduate students engaged in interdisciplinary research groups that need training in two and sometimes three different disciplines need flexibility in their course work.
 They should take Physics 9610 to prepare for the Comprehensive, but can still enroll in fitting core courses to deepen their knowledge in the particular course.
 The course package can be assembled out of all graduate courses offered by the departments of the Faculties of Science, Engineering and the Schulich School of Medicine & Dentistry.
 In special cases, the AC might recommend courses from other Faculties.

 - MSc Candidates

 The funded length of each program is 2 years, although many students complete it more quickly, culminating in either a research thesis or a research project.

 The Physics M.Sc.
 Report Based degree requires the completion of 3 graduate half course equivalents (HCE) and a research project.
 At least 2 HCE must come from the Physics & Astronomy offerings.
 Attendance in the Graduate Seminar is required.
 The Research Report is not defended by the student, but approved and assigned a grade by the AC.